fanchenyou/RL-study/README.md

         b) Use replay memory to sample from so that the training process is stable
         c) Use epsilon-greedy to sample actions from predicted distribution

+#### 4. Policy Gradient
+    * Previous methods select actions based on estimated action values.
+    * Here we learn a parameterized policy that can select actions without consulting a value function. nn
+      a) Add separate network to model physical environment
+      b) Use policy gradients to adjust NN's weights through gradient descent REINFORCE

 #### 5. Actor-Critic, [A2C](https://www.freecodecamp.org/news/an-intro-to-advantage-actor-critic-methods-lets-play-sonic-the-hedgehog-86d6240171d/), [A3C](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-8-asynchronous-actor-critic-agents-a3c-c88f72a5e9f2),  [PPO](https://arxiv.org/pdf/1707.06347.pdf)
     Policy gradient method
     * 5.1 A2C